 - placing the tube in the esophagus as opposed to the airway;

 - poor understanding of how to use a laryngoscope blade;

-- lack of understanding about tracheal tube mechanics and delivery.
+- lack of understanding of tracheal tube mechanics and delivery.

 The human body can survive for many days without food or water.
 But oxygen has to be consistently delivered throughout the body.
 Without it, irreversible brain damage and death can occur rapidly.
 Common injuries from negligent intubation include stroke, hypoxia, and damage to the lungs, esophagus or trachea.
 Also, vocal cord paralysis and injuries to the teeth and mouth are also possible.
 There certainly are minor injuries that can occur from negligence, most notably a bruised esophagus.
 But the intubation malpractice cases that find their way to a Maryland courtroom, almost invariably involve a serious injury or death.Who Can Be Held Responsible

 One of the main causes of injury is the failure to evaluate the patient’s anatomical features; to ensure that intubation will not result in complications.
 A lack of communication among medical personnel or a complete failure to follow emergency airway management guidelines can also lead to injury.

 In a hospital setting, the blame for malpractice generally rests with the anesthesiologist.
 But doctors, surgeons, nurses, and EMTs in emergency situations all may have intubation responsibilities.
 Who is ultimately responsible for the injuries or death and the relative apportionment of responsibility really depends on the unique facts of the tragedy.
 Often it is more than one health care provider who is responsible.
 The answer to this question is generally getting a lawyer to collect all of your medical records and to review the claim with a medical expert; to sort through exactly who it was that breached the standard of care and caused the injury or death.Sample Settlement and Verdicts